 Registering with Disability Services for Academic Purposes

-For the college to respond appropriately to requests academic related accommodations, students are expected to follow the following steps
+For the University to respond appropriately to requests academic-related accommodations, students are expected to follow the following steps:

 Step 2.
 Complete the Initial Accommodation Request Form and, unless otherwise noted, provide the Disability Services Coordinator with sufficient documentation of your disability.
 The documentation must come from a licensed clinical professional or health care provider familiar with your functional limitations.
 The documentation should not come from a professional who is a relative, friend, or family, or if the documentation is older than two years.

-The following are the College’s Guidelines on Documentation.
+The following are the University’s Guidelines on Documentation.
 The documentation must:

 - be typed or printed on official letterhead and be signed by an evaluator qualified to make the specific diagnosis (include information about license or certification and area of specialization);

 - clearly state the diagnosed disability or disabilities;